YutamaKotaro/react-native-flex-keyboard-spacer/README.md

 # react-native-flex-keyboard-spacer
-This is keyboard-spacer for flex view. if you are anguished, hiding keyboard TextInput, this package give you carm.
+This is keyboard-spacer for flex view.
+If you are anguished at hiding keyboard TextInput, this package makes you calm.
-In the future this package will be applied scrollview.
+In the future this package will be applied to scrollview.

 ## install